moblets/generator-moblet/README.md

 npm install -g generator-moblet
 ```

-Then generate your new project:
+Then generate your new project running:

 ```bash
 yo moblet